-“I’m aware of what kind of mission it is, I just need to get out of here and we’re not set to leave on patrol for another few days.”
+“I’m aware of what kind of mission it is.
+I just need to get out of here and we’re not set to leave on patrol for another few days.”
 Jake looks deep in thought as he questions my request.

-“I don’t know what’s really going on with you, but I’m going to have to deny that request.
+I’m not sure what’s really going on with you, but I’m going to have to deny that request.
 Now before you go and get all pissy about it, here’s why.
 We could get called out at any second and we would be down a man if you left.
-We need you here Reed; I also need you to get your shit together before you get yourself or one of us killed.”
+We need you here Reed; I also need you to pull it together before you get yourself or one of us killed.”
 I want to get angry at him but he’s right; it would be pretty stupid of me if I took off.

 “Look, Damien, I can see you are struggling with yourself and with what happened to that kid but there was really nothing else you could have done.
-Out here if a child is pointing a weapon at you they aren’t kids anymore and it becomes a battle of doing the right thing.
+Out here if a child is pointing a weapon at you they aren’t kids anymore, it becomes a battle of doing the right thing.
 It was either him or you.”

 “Alpha, Frostbite, you need to gear up and meet us at the tank.”
 Ghost says while running up to us, clutching his rifle.

-“The tank?”
+The tank?”
 I ask.
 We don’t normally use the tank unless we are going into an area with high artillery.
 “What’s happened?”
 His upright body sags a bit.